 Safeguarding

-At High Legh Primary, we take the safeguarding of all our pupils very seriously, therefore we have designated leads for safeguarding.
-Mrs Tottle is safeguarding designated lead and Mrs Price is deputy safeguarding lead.
+Mrs Tottle is safeguarding designated lead and Mrs Cassell is deputy safeguarding lead.

 Please speak to these members of staff if you ever have any worries or concerns about a child.